nickoala/telepot/README.md

 #### Receive messages

-Try sending the bot a message.
+Bots cannot initiate conversations with users.
+You have to send it a message first.
 It gets the message by calling `getUpdates()`.

 ```python
 >>> from pprint import pprint